GG148, European circa 1915

 The neck got a carbon fiber rod and cap and bottom new ribs.
 The neck foot had cracked and glued together as well, glued an 8 mm birch stick through the neck foot across the crack with epoxy glue.
 Some cracks in the lid were filled with spruces.
 New for this batch is a thin fir plate between the two lower ribs below the sound hole.
 My experience is that thin fir glued with skin glue does not affect the sound negatively if it is glued with the vein in the same direction as the lid, rather the opposite.
 I wanted to strengthen the middle of the lid to hold better for the string, otherwise there may be a tendency to pit in the lid between the two ribs.
 The plate is thin, about 1,5 mm in the middle and thinned to nothing at the edges on either side.
 You never want a thick border along with a fiber in the lid, where it can easily form a crack.
 In the picture, reinforcements in hardwood are glued around the string holes in the fir plate in spruce.

-A K&K was mounted before the bottom was glued back.
-Note the "pendant" on the longest bottom rib.
-The first time I made such a bar with double curves 🙂
+A K&K was fitted before the bottom was glued back on.
+Note the "hang" on the longest bottom rib.
+The first time I made such a rib with double curves 🙂

 Tried to reuse the original board but when everything was in place I realized that the men's watch for the straps did not match the position of the stall.
 Had to redo both neck turn and grip board with a slightly shorter mens watch than the original, 59,8 mm instead of 60 cm.
 There, some working days disappeared unnecessarily.
 To my surprise, the skin glue did not attach properly to the neck, reminded me that the original board was also easy to loosen.
 Apparently, the wood in the neck is difficult to glue.
 Used the slightly stickier fish glue for the new board in Madagascar rosewood and it seems to sit well.
 A crack in my head had also been glued with warm skin glue, even it cracked up when I pulled a screw to the tuning screws.
 Used super glue in the crack which did what it should.